 - Protect whistle-blowers

-The Group have provided either training or training updates on the modern slavery regulation to the relevant personnel or departments within the company who are directly involved in procurement or who have governance of procurement.
+The Group continue to provide training updates on the modern slavery regulation to the relevant personnel or departments within the company who are directly involved in procurement or who have governance of procurement.

-The Group have included their modern slavery policy in the Global Code of Conduct and made available to all employees globally.
+The Group have included their modern slavery policy in their internal HR portal and made available to all employees globally.

 Identified risks and steps taken to prevent and manage the risks